Eurasian pygmy owl

 The Eurasian pygmy owl (Glaucidium passerinum) is the smallest owl in Europe.
-It is a dark reddish to greyish-brown, with spotted sides and half of a white ring around the back of the neck.
+It is dark reddish to greyish-brown, with spotted sides and half of a white ring around the back of the neck.
 This species is found in the boreal forests of Northern and Central Europe to Siberia.

 This is a sedentary species, meaning that adults are resident throughout the year in its range.
 The exception may be during harsh winters, when the adults may move south.
 Young of the species usually move in autumn or winter.

 Taxonomy

 The Eurasian pygmy owl was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Strix passerina.
 The type locality is Sweden.
 The specific epithet is from Latin passerinus meaning "sparrow-like" implying "sparrow sized".
 This owl is now placed in the genus Glaucidium that was introduced in 1826 by the German zoologist Friedrich Boie.